Skip to main content

 Server Env Vars

-In server environment variables, you can store secret values (e.g. secret API keys) since are not publicly readable.
+In server environment variables, you can store secret values (e.g. secret API keys) since they are not publicly readable.
 You can define them without any special prefix, such as SOME_VAR_NAME=....

 console.log(process.env.SOME_VAR_NAME)